Updated: September 21, 2019

 - Trolling full sink line with small nymphs or streamers (Summer)

-- REMEMBER THE BAIT BAN THIS INCLUDES POWER BAIT.
+- REMEMBER THE BAIT BAN INCLUDES POWER BAIT.

 Lower Kananaskis Lake

+The Lower lake is fishing well.
 Reports of big Bull Trout being caught from Eastern side of the lake.
-Watch for weaker ice near the outflow from Upper Lake, there are always quite a few sketchy spots there.
+There is a lot of cutthroat trout activity.
+Watch for bear activity near the boat launch.

 - Buzz bombs work great